vincenthend/Autograd/README.md

 ## Usage
 1. Create a folder named `files`
 2. Extract collective zip files downloaded from moodle onto the folder created before
+3. Create input files with the name `inputXY.txt` with X is the problem number and Y is the sequence of inputs
 3. Run `autograder.py`

 ## Further Versions